 Generalized Anxiety Disorder (GAD) is a psychiatric disorder characterized by a constant sense of worry and fear that interferes with daily life.
-Commonly referred to by psychiatrists as "free floating anxiety," people with GAD find it difficult to control feelings of nervousness and worry.
+People with Generalized Anxiety Disorder may experience feelings of dread, distress, or agitation for no discernible reason - psychiatrists refer to this unexplained, trigger-less anxiety as "free floating anxiety".

 Those with GAD may constantly expect the worst, and worry about things like work, money, their family and friends, or their health, even when there's no realistic cause to be concerned.
 The anxiety experienced with this disorder may occur for a specific reason or be triggered by an event, but be disproportionately great or unrealistic for the situation.

 General Anxiety Disorder can turn into a cycle of excessive worrying.
 Though many people with GAD realize that their worry is unrealistic or unwarranted, feelings of anxiety persist and seem unmanageable, leaving sufferers feeling out of control.
 Some of those afflicted can still lead normal lives with productive jobs and active social lives, but be constantly internally struggling with worry and distress.

 You may suffer from GAD if you experience the following symptoms: